kshirish/How-Web-Works/Chapter-3-Dive-into-HTML5.md

 - `<aside>` is intended to house *extra* content that is related to the surrounding content but at the same time is a standalone piece of content in itself.
 - `<figcaption>` defines a caption for `<figure>`.
 - `<mark>` highlights the text.
+- `<hgroup>` element acts as a wrapper for two or more related heading elements.
+What does “related” mean?
+It means that, taken together, they only create a single node in the document outline.

 ### Recommended